 The Organizational Development, Training, and Learning master's degree concentration is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults and prepares graduates to understand adult learning theories, instructional design, and organizational culture.
-Students gain an understanding of the needs of training, the organizational culture in which training occurs, and the importance of organizational design and effective evaluations.
-Classes are led by professional practitioners who work in the fields they teach and impart communication and instructional planning skills necessary for developing effective training and organizational development programs.

 - Demonstrate effective written and verbal communication skills across organizational, professional, and social settings